Mission Statement

 Extensive replicated trials [Southwestern Regional (Russet, Chipping, Red, Specialty), Western Regional (Russet, Chipping, Red, Specialty)] and several advanced selection and nursery trials are conducted throughout the length of Texas (McCook-Lower Rio Grande Valley, Springlake-Southern High Plains, and Dalhart-North West panhandle).

-Numerous laboratory investigations are conducted to evaluate the physiological/genetic basis for characteristics of interest.
+Research is conducted to evaluate the physiological/genetic basis for characteristics of interest.

 Virus eradication and rapid multiplication of promising selections using tissue culture is an integral aspect of the breeding program.